 The plan is funded by the general assets of your employer in accordance with the payroll reduction elections you have made under this plan.
 Your employer may also contribute to the plan.
-Please refer to My Company Plan for details specific to your BESTflex Plan.
+Please refer to My Company Plan for details specific to your flexible compensation plan.